 Yixian holds an MA in Communication, Culture, and Technology from Georgetown University, a certificate in International Affairs and Multilateral Governance from the Graduate Institute of International and Development Studies in Geneva, Switzerland, and a BA in Sci-tech Policy and Communication from the University of Science and Technology of China.
 She is interested in the history of technology and techno-cities in modern East Asia.

-Emily holds a bachelor’s degree in Physics from Princeton University and a master’s degree in the History of Science and Technology from the University of Oklahoma.
-At Johns Hopkins, she will further explore her interest in the social and cultural history of space exploration, with special attention to the role of women.
-Emily plans to pursue a curatorial career and has interned at the National Air and Space Museum, the National Museum of American Jewish History, and the Mathematisch-Physikalisher Salon in Dresden, Germany.
+Emily holds a bachelor’s degree in physics from Princeton University and a master’s degree in history of science and technology from the University of Oklahoma.
+Her dissertation, "Space Travel at 1G: Space Tourism in Cold War America," explores the history of family vacations to space sites such as Cape Canaveral and Space Camp.
+She is interested in the ways in which Americans made personal meaning from space exploration as tourists and proprietors of space-themed attractions.
+Emily plans to pursue a curatorial career and has interned at the National Air and Space Museum, the National Museum of American Jewish History, and the Mathematisch-Physikalischer Salon in Dresden, Germany.